 The same Son of God who revealed himself to the shepherds in the Son of Mary continues to reveal himself to us in his Church.
 Like the shepherds, we too hasten with wonder to find him and to be found in turn.
 And, as his Church, we continue doing what the shepherds did, making known to one another and to the world the message about this child in whom the kindness and generous love, the mercy and forgiveness, of God our savior have appeared and forever more continue to appear.

 Among us this New Year’s Day, no less than among those shepherds so long ago, the kingdom of God is being born, breaking into our otherwise ordinary, self-enclosed world and offering it the precious possibility of hope.
 So may that same precious and powerful hope move us and fill us and change us, as surely as it did those long ago shepherds.

-Time has always been very precious – precisely, perhaps, because we have only such a limited supply of it.
+Time has always been very precious – precisely, I suppose, because we have only such a limited supply of it.
 By becoming part of our time, however, God has turned our limited time on earth into a time of unlimited opportunity.
-So today he invites us to receive this new year – this year of our Lord 2016 – with gratitude as his gift and to enter into it with the joy and hope that counts as one of God’s greatest Christmas gifts to us.
+So today he invites us to receive this new year – this year of our Lord 2020 – with gratitude as his gift and to enter it not in fear or anxiety, but with the hope that counts as one of God’s greatest Christmas gifts to us.

-New Year's Homily, Solemnity of Mary, Mother of God, Immaculate Conception Church, Knoxville, TN, January 1, 2016
+Homily for the Solemnity of Mary the Mother of God, Immaculate Conception Church, Knoxville TN, New year's Day, January 1, 2020.